No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 On your compatible device, go to your internet settings and find your iPhone's name on the list of Wi-Fi options.

 Android phone owners can choose from Wi-Fi, Bluetooth, or USB connections to create a hotspot and tether compatible devices.
-Activating and using a hotspot is like creating a VPN on your Android device.
-Remember that the steps for activating and connecting a hotspot may differ slightly based on the make and model of each device.
+Remember that the steps for activating and connecting a hotspot may vary slightly depending on your device's make and model.

 Android version 9+